aaronbloomfield/ccc/hws/intro/index.md

-Another of the functionalities that you will have to implement is the verification of a transaction statement (checking it's signature and that there is enough money), which will then insert a single transaction record for that transaction into the mempool.
+Another of the functionalities that you will have to implement is the verification of a transaction statement (checking it's signature and that there is enough funds), which will then insert a single transaction record for that transaction into the mempool.

 As an example, below is one of the transaction statements that was